Limen – Part 1: Filling the Void

 The event was a massive success with 70 athletes, 200 participants and a rolling crowd of 7,000.
 It was an opportunity to do something new that we wouldn’t have had if we stuck to our guns and turned down the hire.
 There was a clear space between parkour competitions and gatherings that wasn’t being occupied and we set the template on how to do it.

 By sitting down with the client and understanding their aims we were able to propose alternatives that would benefit the community more without undermining their objectives.
-No one person solely represents the parkour community.
+No single person solely represents the parkour community.
 The client won’t expect you to and you shouldn’t expect to either.
-You are merely one liminal perspective within the corridor.
 By engaging in the process you get the opportunity to display what is needed without just saying it.
-This process get’s your foot in the door, or for the sake of our analogy one step across the threshold of our corridor.
+This process gets your foot in the door, or for the sake of our analogy one step across the threshold of our corridor.
 And anyway, you can always back out if that doesn’t work or pass the job onto someone else.

 If you take a step back and consider that the clients may be coming from an outside perspective – likely influenced by competitions in other urban sports and the fact they are the prevalent choice for spectacle – you begin to sympathize with the fact they may just not know any better.
 Outright dismissing these options can lose you the work and cause these events to end up in the wrong hands.